ikt32/GTAVManualTransmission/doc/README.md

 When reloading the mod by toggling it off and on, the settings are read again and the steering wheel (if connected) is reset again.
 You can use this to fine- tune your settings and change things on-the-fly, without restarting the game.

+# FiveM installation
+1. Create a plugins folder in FiveM Application Data
+2. Gears.asi and the ManualTransmission folder in there.

 # Updating
 Replace `Gears.asi` and the folder `ManualTransmission` in your GTA V folder.